 One of the most famous seaside resort in the country.
 Destroyed by an earthquake in 1960, the southern city has retained its traditional heritage while undergoing modern renovation.
-Come to Agadir to relax on golden sandy beaches, shop in labyrinthine souks, discover southern Morocco and many more.
+Come to Agadir to relax on golden sandy beaches, shop in labyrinthine souks, discover highlights of Morocco and many more.
 The fishing village of Essaouira is easily accessible, as are the mountain villages of the interior.
 Here are the best things to do in and around Agadir:

 1 – Golden sandy beaches

 Agadir is a popular holiday destination to chase sun all year round.
 You will find a wide choice of all-inclusive hotels on the coast as well as guest rooms.
 The recent construction of a marina has also made it a good destination for boaters where boat trips along the coast can be arranged.
 Agadir’s long stretch of beach is lined with hotels and plenty of facilities, including plenty of cafes and restaurants, as well as umbrellas and sunbeds.

 The modern center of Agadir has some interesting monuments which make a nice diversion from sunbathing.
 The Great Mosque is a modernist style structure that is very unique in Morocco.
 For museum visits, the Amazigh Museum presents part of Bert Flint’s ethnographic collection, in collaboration with the Tiskiwin Museum in Marrakech, and is a good introduction to the culture and art of the Amazigh cultures in Morocco. .
 The Agadir Memorial Museum is built in memory of the tragic Agadir earthquake in 1960, which flattened the whole city.
 You will witness an interesting collection of black and white photographs of Agadir at the beginning of the 20th century.